50054-cdpa/notes/docs/fp_haskell.md

 In this lesson, we have discussed

-* Haskell's FP vs Lambda Calculus
+* Haskell vs Lambda Calculus
 * How to use the list datatype to model and manipulate collections of multiple values.
 * How to use algebraic data type to define user customized data type to solve complex problems.